Jordan Franks: Cleveland Browns

 Franks was signed to the Cleveland Browns' practice squad on October 13, 2020.
 He was placed on the practice squad/injured list on November 4, 2020.

 Franks was signed to a reserve/futures contract by the Browns on January 18, 2021.
 Franks was waived by the Browns on August 31, 2021.
 Franks was re-signed to the Browns' practice squad on September 1, 2021.
 He was elevated to the Browns' active roster on September 25, 2021, prior to the Browns' week 3 matchup against the Chicago Bears, and reverted to the practice squad on September 27, 2021.
 Franks was released by the Browns on September 28, 2021.

 Kansas City Chiefs

 On January 11, 2022, Franks signed a reserve/future contract with the Kansas City Chiefs.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on November 23, 2022.
 Franks won his first Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

 On April 17, 2023, Franks announced his retirement from professional football.

 Personal life

 Franks' younger brother, Feleipe, is a former quarterback for the University of Florida and University of Arkansas Razorbacks.
-Feleipe is currently a tight end for the Atlanta Falcons.
+Feleipe is currently a tight end for the Carolina Panthers.